ciroque-nginx/nginx-with-mutual-tls/README.md

 The primary impetus for this exploration is to bolster the [NGINX LoadBalancer for Kubernetes](https://github.com/nginxinc/nginx-loadbalancer-kubernetes) project with mTLS support.

 A primary objective of this exploration is to make use of self-signed certificates.
 While the provided steps may work with certificates signed by a Certificate Authority (CA), it is not a goal of this project.
+It is not tested, nor is it a design goal.
+Therefore, you would need to test it for yourself.

 ## Requirements